4 Wet-and-Messy Activities That Build Your Baby's Brain

 Get Wet and Messy:This project can be fun for two babies—and two parents willing to allow their tots to really make a glorious mess.
 Martina notes that a diaper-only dress code works best for this.

-- Tape a large piece of butcher paper or paper to the floor or over a blanket.
+- Tape a large piece of cardboard or paper to an old sheet or blanket on the floor.

 - Squirt a few blobs of paint on the butcher paper in different spots and show your baby how to use his fingers to spread the paint around.